lvalnegri/projects-geography_uk/README.md

 We'll be using only the shorter 7-char *PCD* form:
  - *outward* code as 2/3/4 chars, left aligned (3rd and 4th char may be blank)
  - *inward* code always 3 chars (1st numeric, 2nd and 3rd alpha), right aligned

+#### Credits
+Unit postcodes remain the copyright of *Royal Mail*.
+All other information on the ONSPD is *Crown* copyright.
+The user should be aware of the attribution and sub-licensing requirements associated with the use of the *Code-Point* Open data (from which postcode products are derived) contained in the OS OpenData Licence, namely that the licensee:

+- Must always use the following attribution statements to acknowledge the source of the information:
+   - Contains OS data © Crown copyright and database right [year]
+   - Contains Royal Mail data © Royal Mail copyright and database right [year]
+   - Contains National Statistics data © Crown copyright and database right [year]

+ - Must ensure that the same attribution statements are contained in any sub-licences of the Information that are granted, together with a requirement that any further sub-licences do the same.

+The user should also note that following agreement with Land and Property Services (LPS) Northern Ireland, Open Government Licensing terms do not apply to NI postcodes; separate licensing terms and conditions now apply in the form of an LPS End User licence or contact LPS directly for commercial use.
+Please see the Licences web page for further details.

 ### Locations